pangxie1991/LearningProgress/README.md

 a front-end engineer, honestly, I am kind of frustrated.

 Doing a little diary work to maintain my current streak.
 Vain creature!

+#### 04.06

+MicroSoft!
+Got a big 0 after 150min.

+The algorithm of 1st and 2nd is not very hard.
+But I can't do them with JavaScript.

+It's time to learn some C++?
+And maybe do some ACM also.

+The study of ES6 has no progress today.
+Bad mood!